 top of page

-Identify synonyms of Advantageous and Beneficial words in this interactive online quiz.
-Find synonyms for 43 English words – For each word, choose the option with the same or closest meaning
+Identify the synonyms of Advantageous and Beneficial words in this online English synonyms quiz.
+Find the closest synonym for 43 vocabulary words.
+For each word, choose the option with the same or closest meaning.
+Review your scorecard with red/green highlights to spot mistakes and track improvement.

 Question mark